How do you get published?

 That’s right.
-Publishers want to know about your email list.
+If you want to get a traditional publishers for your book, you’ll have to tell them about your email list.

 I talked with an author who recently submitted her book for a distribution deal with a major distributor.
 The first question on the application asked about the number of email subscribers on her list.
 This is the first number a lot of people in publishing look for.